-Famous Movie Locations in Costa Rica | The Costa Rica News
+Famous Movie Locations In Costa Rica | The Costa Rica News

 Costa Rica is one of the few countries in Central America that borders both the Caribbean Sea and the Pacific Ocean.
 Costa Rica’s enticing Pacific coast is a top-rated tourist destination.

 Costa Rica is surrounded by water.
 Because of this, the locals love surfing, and the country boasts countless surfing schools to learn this extreme sport.
-That said, it is no wonder that the film Surf School was filmed on the Pacific coast of Costa Rica.
-As Surfing School is considered one of the worst surfing films of all time, it’ll probably give you a good chuckle or 2, so go check it out.
+That said, it’s no wonder that the film Surf School was filmed on the Pacific coast of Costa Rica.
+As Surfing School is considered one of the worst surfing films of all time, it’ll probably give you a good chuckle or two, so go check it out.

 Sarapiquí